-2. Ashiuchi, M. and Misono, H.: Poly-γ-glutamic acid, p.
-123–174.
-In Fahnestock, S. R. and Steinbüchel, A. (ed.), Biopolymers, vol. 7.
+2. Ashiuchi, M. and Misono, H.: Poly-γ-glutamic acid, pp. 123–174, in: Fahnestock, S. R. and Steinbüchel, A. (Ed.), Biopolymers, vol. 7.
 Wiley-VCH, Weinheim (2002).

-3. Ivanova, N., Sorokin, A., Anderson, I., Galleron, N., Candelon, B., Kapatral, V., Bhattacharyya, A., Reznik, G., Mikhailova, N., Lapidus, A., and other 13 authors: Genome sequence of Bacillus cereus and comparative analysis with Bacillus anthracis.
-Nature, 423, 87–91 (2003).
+3. Ivanova, N., Sorokin, A., Anderson, I., Galleron, N., Candelon, B., Kapatral, V., Bhattacharyya, A., Reznik, G., Mikhailova, N., Lapidus, A., and other 13 authors: Genome sequence of Bacillus cereus and comparative analysis with Bacillus anthracis, Nature, 423, 87–91 (2003).

-4. Ohtomo, M., Kimura, K., Watanabe, S., and Toeda, K.: Production of components containing γ-aminobutyric acid from rice bran by Lactobacillus brevis IFO12005.
-Seibutsu-kogaku, 84, 479–483 (2006). (in Japanese)
+4. Ohtomo, M., Kimura, K., Watanabe, S., and Toeda, K.: Production of components containing γ-aminobutyric acid from rice bran by Lactobacillus brevis IFO12005, Seibutsu-kogaku, 84, 479–483 (2006) (in Japanese).

 Tables should be numbered consecutively with Arabic numerals in order of appearance in the text.
 Type each table double-spaced on a separate page with a short descriptive title typed directly above and with essential footnotes below.
 Tables must be made using the Microsoft Word table function.
-Microsoft PowerPoint and PDF are acceptable formats.

 The final sizes of figures are as follows:

 Maximum width for a 1-column figure: 8.5 cm